AndreiD/meme-tokens-smart-contracts/README.md

 ## 📖 What You'll Learn Here:

-- Creating meme coin tokens 🪙
+- Creating meme coin tokens 🪙 LEVEL: EASY!
 - Implementing tax mechanisms on Ethereum smart contracts 📈
 - And much more! 🚀🌕